Swapnil-ingle/Swapnil-ingle.github.io/first_abroad_experience.md

 I loved the city and in particular the musuems.
 I'm a museum fanatic and they happen to have multiple of them here.
 So, the first thing I do is visit the "Musuem Of Natural History".
 This museum has large number of specimens ranging from the ancient tropical predatory cats (skeloton of a sabertooth cat) to the excotic createrues from the depth of the sea (Nautilus fossils and shells).

-I was blown away by the life-sized recreation models of the animals.
+The life-sized recreation models of the animals were amazing.

 _"IMG_MUSEUM_ANIMAL"_

 I would say I qualify as an introvert and a chronic gamer and normally abstain from travel.
 Despite that, I traveled a lot in the two days.
 Rocking "_Illahi_", on repeat, in my headphones.
 I'd be lying if I said this didn't feel like something straight out of a movie.

+It's worth mentioning, I went to Paris for a weekend and spent all two days in the Louvre Museum.
+They say there are 33,000 artifacts in the museum and even if you spent 10 secs, seeing each, it would take you 6 weeks total to see the entire Museum and that just blows my mind.

+_"IMG_FROM_PARIS"_

 ## The work side

 During my 15 days stay at Basel.
 I met with the existing and prospective clients.
 I saw the guts of a biobank.
 I was taught how exactly they form a bacterial culture from the specimen that come in and I saw huge freezers rooms and what not.
+It's true that you learn more by being involved and It was great a learning experience for me.

-The working hours were pretty lenient compared to back home.
+The working hours were pretty lenient compared back to India.
 Swiss people start work very early, usually by 8:00 AM and wrap up by 5:00 PM.
-I'm a morning person, mostly, and this struck home
+I'm a morning person, mostly, and this timeline struck home.
+I met amazing people biobankers, reasearchers, technicians, docotoral scholars, programmers, database experts, managers, etc.

-It's true that you learn by being involved and It was great a learning experience for me.
+Work was mostly teaching the end-users how to efficiently use OpenSpecimen, discussing with other groups on getting them online with the software, designing their customized workflow, occasional debugging of some issues here and there.
+It was a lot of fun.

+Apart from the work, I also got to bond with the people there.
+There's a boxing club in the unviersity and we went there for a training session.
+The cultural exchange while visiting the cafeteria for lunch each day with new people.
+One night, we went to dinner to this authentic Italian place called "Pizzeria Da Giani".

+_"IMG_PIZZERIA_SELFIE"_

+When I left for Switzerland, my friends in India were very worried that I might not get accustomed to the local food or would long for Indian food and made me pack numerous snacks.
+I bought it all back!
+I loved the food there.

+## The farewell

+Sadly, everything good must come to an end.
+It was my last weekend in Basel and fortunately the Basels annual Autumn fair (Herbstmesse) was around the corner.
+And, as decided, Dr. Egli agreed to take me to the fair.

+Normally, you don't see much crowd on the street.
+To be honest, for me, it was like a nuclear holocaust. _"Where did all the people went?"_ It 6 'O clock in the evening and the streets are empty already.
+I'm not a crowd person, so I loved it.

+On the day of 'Herbstmesse' though, the landscape had totally changed.
+The streets were filled with people and colorful stalls.
+There was so much activity, so much crowd, so much life, it was awesome, it was like... _"A normal working day in India!"_.

+Dr. Egli and I, went to ride the giant ferrywheel.
+Adrian, is an intellectual person, a foodie, an anime fanatic, and a gamer.
+So, there was never a shortage of topics for conversation.
+The guy literally knows the processing of every ingredient in the plate.

+We ate everything at the stalls, Swiss cheesecakes, chocolates, chestnuts, burgers.
+We visited the Munster.
+Went to a coffee place where, supposedly, Einstien would came to drink coffee.

+_"IMG_FARE_ADRIAN"_

+It was a great experience.